All Episodes

 This is the CBC Radio Network.

-We'll see how he reacts to that description.
+See how he reacts to that description.

-One of the final survivors of the Philadelphia Experiment.
+One of the final survivors of the Philadelphia experiment.

-back to him in a moment back now
+Back to him in a moment.

 In a sense, that is correct.